JelindoGames/UnityVisualScriptingTutorials/Tutorials/0_WhyVisualScripting.md

   - Searching for a specific piece of dialogue can be very difficult.
   - Like with multiple text files, can end in massive file structures.

 In comparison, Unity's visual scripting system feels like a natural fit.
-Its node-and-edge system shows a clear sequence of events, so you can understand exactly what happens when.
+Its node-based system shows a clear sequence of events, so you can understand exactly what happens when.
 Additionally, representing branches is easy; you can just go to a different node under a certain condition.
 Bloat is also less of an issue, since a node can contain other, "smaller" nodes.

 Of course, the choose-your-own-adventure game was just an example, but it captures an important principle: